-Argument For
+Arguments For

-- 2 Amendment R reduces the administrative burden of collecting a tax that in many 3 cases costs more money to collect than it brings in to local governments.
-For 4 example, the majority of possessory interests in the state are for agricultural leases, 5 many of which owe less than \$10 in property taxes.
-The cost of administering this 6 tax - mailing notices, maintaining tax rolls, and collecting and enforcing the 7 - tax often exceeds this amount.
+1) Amendment R reduces the administrative burden of collecting a tax that in many cases costs more money to collect than it brings in to local governments.
+For example, an agricultural possessory interest with a market value of \$51 would owe about \$1 in property taxes, depending on local tax rates.
+The cost of administering this tax - mailing notices, maintaining tax rolls, and collecting and enforcing the tax - often exceeds this amount.

-Argument Against
+Arguments Against

-9 Amendment R provides an unfair tax break for businesses and individuals who use 10 government-owned land and puts a greater tax burden on others to pay for local government services.
-The state constitution requires that taxes be charged uniformly 11 12 for all taxpayers.
-A small tax bill does not justify exempting a business or individual 13 from paying the tax on the private benefit they enjoy on government land.
-Simple 14 fairness demands that all businesses and individuals pay taxes, no matter how small.
+1) Amendment R provides an unfair tax break for businesses and individuals who use government-owned land and puts a greater tax burden on others to pay for local government services.
+The state constitution requires that taxes be charged uniformly for all taxpayers.
+A small tax bill does not justify exempting a business or individual from paying the tax on the private benefit they enjoy on government land.
+Simple fairness demands that all businesses and individuals pay taxes, no matter how small.

-15 Estimate of Fiscal Impact
+Estimate of Fiscal Impact

-- State expenditures.
-Public schools are funded from a combination of state and local revenue.
-Since Amendment R reduces the amount of local revenue for schools, the state's portion of school funding will increase by approximately \$46,000 beginning in budget year 2012-13. - 20 Local government impact.
-The amendment is expected to reduce property taxes 21 for local governments by up to \$160,000 per year, beginning in budget year 2012-13.
-22 Of this amount, property taxes for school districts are expected to decrease by 23 approximately \$46,000.
-In addition, minor cost savings may occur in some counties because of a reduced number of mailings and fewer properties to process and value.
-24
+- State Expenditures.
+The amendment is expected to increase state expenditures for public schools by approximately \$46,000 beginning in budget year 2012-13. - Local Government Impact.
+The amendment is expected to reduce property taxes for local governments by up to \$160,000 per year, beginning in budget year 2012-13.
+Of this amount, property taxes for school districts are expected to decrease by approximately \$46,000.
+In addition, minor cost savings may occur in some counties because of fewer property valuations.